nihesh/DeepWalk/README.md

 To change any arguments associated with deepwalk training such as random walk length, modify values present in args.py

 > `$ python3 inference.py`

-to output f1 scores for the given embeddings file and train-test split ratio.
+To output f1 scores for the given embeddings file and train-test split ratio.
 The path to embeddings pkl file and the ratio need to be changed in `inference.py` before proceeding.

 Negative sampling implementation
 --------------------------------